SparkysWidgets/Marlin/README.md

 ##### `X<MRZP-offset>`

-Machine rotary zero point (MRZP) X offset.
+Set the machine rotary zero point (MRZP) X offset.
-For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point tothe center of rotation.
+For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point to the center of rotation.
 The center of rotation is usually the center of the top surface of the table.

 See `DEFAULT_MRZP_OFFSET_X` and these references:
 - https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S255.html

 ##### `Y<MRZP-offset>`

-Machine rotary zero point (MRZP) Y offset.
+Set the machine rotary zero point (MRZP) Y offset.
 For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Y axis from machine zero point to the center of rotation.
 The center of rotation is usually the center of the top surface of the table.